reisxd/TizenBrew/docs/README.md

 5. You can now launch the TizenBrew app on your TV.

-Note that you may not be able to install TizenBrew to your TV if your TV is Tizen 8 or newer (2024+).
+Note that you can't install TizenBrew to your TV if your TV is Tizen 8 or newer (2024+).
 You'll have to rebuild TizenBrew from source to install it on newer TVs.

 ### Using TizenBrew Installer